gaehlerm/SoftwareEngineering/README.md

 ### Domain Levels

 Not every part of the software can be treated with equal priority.
 You'll have to prioritize what is important.
 There will be different domains in your project.
 For example the core domain.
 It is a first class citizen of the domains and has to be treated as such.
 The core domain is the most important domain of your project.
-The core domain is what your company makes money with.
-It is unique and has to be treated with special care.
+The core domain is what your company makes money with, the thing that makes your company unique.
+The core domain has to be treated with special care.
 Try to keep it slim, only the most important things belong into the core domain.
 Your most experienced developers should be working on this topic.

+// make some examples of domains?
+Are the exmaples fine?

 Around the core domain you'll have several other domains.
 Each domain typically implements one class of features to support the core domain.
-Keeping the other domains and the core domain appart is important as it prevents you from writing a Big Ball of Mud.
+For example an infrastructure domain taking care of the database, or the math library.
+Keeping the different domains appart is important as it prevents you from writing a Big Ball of Mud.

 Each domain corresponds to a piece of code, for example a library.
 The different domains are fairly independent of each other.
 They are only linked through their interfaces.
 Otherwise there doesn't have to be that much resemblances between the different domains.
 For example the ubiquitous language does not have to be the same between different models.
 Rather the opposite.
 The ubiquitous language is expected to change between different models and at the interface there is an adapter that functions as a translator between the different languages.